 Why Should the TMAP Be Used?

 The single, most important benefit of using a TMAP early in a project is it ensures that nothing is left out or missed.
-It is an effective tool for ensuring all potential questions and issues of a project have been both identified and addressed from the beginning of a project to completion.
+It is an effective tool for ensuring all potential questions and issues of a project have been identified and addressed from the beginning of a project to completion.

-It also provides an effective way to brainstorm, take notes, gather and view information and even summarize data.
+It also provides an effective way to brainstorm, take notes, gather and view information, and even summarize data.
 It reminds the team what assumptions were made, the actions that followed, and the latest status of the project.
 It is an effective way of communicating, as well as consolidating information from a single person or among various teams.

-Finally, it provides a visual map that tracks the development of ideas and issues, as well as the extent of inquisition.
+Finally, it provides a visual map that tracks the development of ideas and issues, as well as the extent of questioning.
 Like all maps, it shows where the team or individual has been, where they are at, and where they need to go in pursuit of resolution to particular issues.

 How to Create a Thought Process Map